Refer to the Setting Up and Getting Started guide.

 Proposed Changes:

-class: The idea behind this change
+Add new Id field into InternApplication class: The idea behind this change

 is to mimic the identifier key that is present in most SQL databases.
 This way,